 The final action required to harmonize federal statutes is for Congress to amend the Fair Labor Standards Act (“FLSA”) to define the term “employee” under the common-law test.
 Most courts define the term for purposes of the FLSA under an experimental test the U.S. Supreme Court adopted during the New Deal era, known as the “economic realities” test.
 The creation of this test led to the creation of yet another test used by some courts, called a “hybrid” test, which is a hybrid of an “economic realities” test and the “common-law” test.
 The “economic realities” test is also used for purposes of certain other statutes that adopt the same test followed by the FLSA.
 A harmonization of the FLSA should automatically harmonize these other statutes, and gradually eliminate the “hybrid” test.

 H.R.
-3825, the Harmonization of Coverage Act of 2017, introduced on September 25, 2017, by Representatives Diane Black (R-TN) and Elise Stefanik (R-NY), would harmonize the definition of “employee” for purposes of federal statutes.
+4069, the Modern Worker Empowerment Act, introduced on July 25, 2019, by Representatives Elise Stefanik (R-NY), Bradley Byrne (R-AL) and Phil Roe (R-TN), would harmonize the definition of “employee” for purposes of federal statutes.

 - One pager supporting federal Harmonization Bill